- 1 1/2 Year Update Blinky’s Hip Resurfacing with Dr. Gross 2015

 September 19, 2015

 I am 8 days post op of Dr gross.
 My surgery was Friday.
-I flew home on Sunday.I wore a calf length skirt tulip … Read the rest
+I flew home on Sunday.I wore a calf length skirt tulip style, Regular undies And a Calvin t shirt.
+I used wheelchair assistance and took two planes, not the best day of my life, but also not the worst.

 I am a 45 yo female and just underwent right hip resurfacing on 11/15/17 by Dr Thomas Gross and Lee Webb.
 Prior to my hip injury, I was a marathoner, trail runner, avid hiker (14’ers) and Mountain biker.

 I had my right hip done by Dr. Gross on 1/11/2011.
 Other than running, I’ve returned to every activity I’ve ever done, and honestly don’t even think about my hip 99.9% of the time.
 Anyone reading this who’s on the fence……just consider what you want the next 5 years to be like.
-I was 44 at the time I had mine done, and realized that … Read the rest
+I was 44 at the time I had mine done, and realized that there was a good chance it wouldn’t last my lifetime.
+However, I said that if I had to be sedentary, I’d rather do it at 65 years old than 45 years old.
+But, by then there will be even better technology, so I can be active maybe until 85 years old.
+(Except the rest of the body doesn’t want to comply all the time).
+SO glad I did it.

 October 5, 2017

 Backing up to march 21/13 I had my right hip resurfaced with Dr Gross – I was in the Ontario queue for hip resurfacing but due to bone on bone debilitating my life the line for dr Schemitsch was well over 2 yrs in the Toronto area.
-I was fortunate enough to be able to afford dr gross but it was a … Read the rest
+I was fortunate enough to be able to afford dr gross but it was a quality of life / want to continue working decision – I remember asking Dr Gross how’s the osteo arth in the left hip and he said you will prob be back in 4 years.
+Dr Schemitsch office called July/13 and said we now have a date for you Oct 21/13 – 2 1/2 years in the queue!

 June 17, 2017

 I had L resurfacing done by Dr. Gross 5/10/2016.
 Of course everyone in my city (Austin, TX) advised me against it, even a ortho here in town that does them.
 Well it’s true that he couldn’t do my surgery anyway bcs I’m a tiny female.
 But once I read about Dr. Gross, I knew the trip to South Carolina would be worth it.
-So far my recovery … Read the rest
+So far my recovery has been entirely uneventful, thank goodness, because I’m going on vacation to China tomorrow.
+I just got my 6week followup xray (looks fine by my eye, I’m a radiologist, but don’t see these films since no one really does them here), and PT evaluation (looks good for this stage).
+The PT had me do the stage 2 exercises, which didn’t bother me at the time, but I’m kinda limping today (thought I’d stopped that).
+Couple questions: I never can tell … Read the rest

 Jim’s Hip Resurfacing Story.
 Male, 64, healthy & athletic, low BMI (22.2), normal bone density

 Update May 27, 2017 – I’m sharing my story because I know that there are others who are experimenting with what it is possible to accomplish physically with resurfaced hips.
 I have been a life long runner, although the only official race I ran was the Marine Corp Marathon in 1987 at age 30, time 3:14.
-I was running 7-9 miles on mountain trails when … Read the rest
+I was running 7-9 miles on mountain trails when I first felt the hip pain in 2005.
+I just “ran through it.”
+I finally went to a doctor in November 2010 and the X-rays showed that both of my hips were bone on bone, though only the right one was hurting me, a lot.

 Just posting for my (almost) 6 month post-surgery mark (I used 24 weeks because it came quicker :-))